ENG-624 / 2 crédits

 - Demonstrate skills in presenting for learning, in tutoring and in giving students feedback

-Online course (feedback via multiple choice questions) plus in person applied skills lab.
+Online course (feedback via multiple choice questions) plus a one-day hands-on Teaching Toolkit.

 - Oral exam: 100%

 - Participation in 1 (or more) hands-on session (Toolkit workshop) is required in order to sit the exam.